awoladhossain/Rust-Go/docker/Readme.md

 docker run -d -e MYSQL_ROOT_PASSWORD=secret --name mysql-older mysql:8.0
 ```

--`-d`: Runs the container in detached (background) mode.
+- `-d`: Runs the container in detached (background) mode.

--`-e`: MYSQL_ROOT_PASSWORD=secret: Sets the root password to secret inside the MySQL container.
+- `-e`: MYSQL_ROOT_PASSWORD=secret: Sets the root password to secret inside the MySQL container.

--`--name mysql-older`: Assigns the name mysql-older to the container for easier reference.
+- `--name mysql-older`: Assigns the name mysql-older to the container for easier reference.

--`mysql:8.0`: Specifies the image and version of MySQL to use.
+- `mysql:8.0`: Specifies the image and version of MySQL to use.

 ## 15. Port Binding